 This lack of safety features is another reason your insurance rates may be fairly high.

 Take time to research the ratings and reviews of each provider.
 This will help you decide which company is best suited to your needs.
+Typically companies like Geico, Allstate, and State Farm are great places to start.
+However, don’t discount independent companies due to their size or notoriety.

 Here are a few other important factors to consider about each company: